GravityKit/GravityView/readme.txt

 = develop =

-* Tweak: Improvements to certain events that recorded when logging is enabled within Gravity Forms
+* Tweak: Improvements to certain events that are recorded when logging is enabled within Gravity Forms
 * Fixed: Search entries by Payment Date would not yield results
+* Fixed: Uncaught error when one of GravityView's methods is used before WordPress finishes loading

 __Developer Updates:__